Frequently Asked Questions

-Ahh, funny you should ask.
-First and formost, probably not something you should name a business, primarily because no one can pronounce it, (say in-TARE-o-bang) and when I say it, it needs to be spelled out.
-But be that as it may...
+Probably not something you should name a business, primarily because no one can pronounce it, (say in-TARE-o-bang), and it needs to be spelled out.
+Be that as it may...

-An interrobang is a punctuation mark designed in 1962 by an advertsing typographer in NYC named Martin Specter.
+The interrobang is a punctuation mark designed in 1962 by NYC advertising typographer Martin Specter.
 It’s meant to be used for the exclamatory interrogative; "You named your press WHAT‽" You can read more about it here.

 Do you print from plastic plates?

 What you’ll find, if it matters to you, and you’ve been shopping the internet, is that the vast majority of "letterpress" printers out there do fake letterpress.
 What they do is plastic "platepress", though they’ll proudly argue until they’re blue in the face telling you they’re letterpress printers.
-They don’t own any type, and they won’t acknowledge the difference between the genuine process and artifice they engage in.
+They don’t own any type, and they won’t acknowledge the difference between the 450 year old tradition, and process and modern artifice they engage in.

 That said, there will always be the need for plates for illustrative materials that print in conjunction with type.
-I typically have magnesium or copper relief cuts photoengraved when needed.
+I have magnesium or copper relief cuts photoengraved as needed.
 Copper is superior to plastic or magnesium.
 It’s long-wearing and is archival, unlike either of those other materials.

 Why does it matter?

-Which is to say, this is the genuine process.
+Which is to say, I practice the genuine process.
 Letterpress, as the name may imply, is a typographic medium.
 Pressing letters into paper.
 Many people claiming to do letterpress are simply making pretty illustrative dents in paper with no regard for the tradition, skills, materials, and attention to detail required to do fine letterpress.

 I’ve spent over 20 years building a collection of new, and vintage type and ornament.
 Much will never be made again.
 The type foundries that produced the types have been out of business for 30 to 50 years.
 You can count the sources for new type on one hand.
 Alongside wood engraving on boxwood, or producing platinum photographic prints, genuine hand-set typographic letterpress is one of the more endangered craft process currently being practiced.
 The makers of genuine letterpress foundry type, the basic element of the process for 560 years, have almost all disappeared because none of this "platepress" printers buy type.